 "In a bedroom, they can hear a termite scratching on the wall," Rudolph said.

-The exhibition also has stations that allow people to see the way dogs do.
-(Dogs' color vision is limited, but they pick up motion better than we do.)
+The exhibition also has stations that allow people to see the way dogs see-with limited color vision, but a heightened motion sense.

 3. They're heroic.

 Did you know that some superheroes don't wear capes, but collars?